F1248/OpenCore-Legacy-Patcher/docs/ACCEL.md

 * [DisplayLink USB Graphics Software for macOS - For Mojave and Catalina - 5.2.6](https://www.synaptics.com/products/displaylink-graphics/downloads/macos-5.2.6)

-Note: This driver only provides partial support in macOS, full graphics acceleration is not currently available on displays driven by DisplayLink.
+Note: This driver only provides partial support in macOS, full graphics acceleration isn't currently available on displays driven by DisplayLink.

 ## Unable to allow Safari Extensions